boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

       host-to-network direction.

     R (Reliablity):
-    : 2-bit flag which indicates the type of traffic on which to apply the enclosed policy.
+    : 2-bit flag which indicates the reliability type of traffic on which to apply the enclosed policy.
     : When set to "00b", this flag indicates that this policy is for unreliable traffic.
     : When set to "01b", this flag indicates that this policy is for reliable traffic.
     : When set to "10b", this flag indicates that this policy is for both reliable and unreliable traffic.
+    : No meaning is associated with setting the field to "11b".
+Such value MUST be silently ignored by the receiver.

     U:
     : Unassigned bits.